suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This metadata encodes a semantic version for the component set that the manifest updates, including any dependencies.
 This enables version comparisons to be performed on manifests.
 Non-manifest images encode their versions independently of the manifest.

-The version SHOULD be encoded as a semantic version, according to {{semver}}.
-There are several restrictions to these composition rules: alphanumeric pre-release indicators are not permitted.
-Because suit-set-version is a machine-readable parameter for determining compatibility and because {{semver}} mandates that the build-number is ignored, build numbers SHOULD NOT be included.
+The version MUST be encoded as a semantic version, according to {{semver}}, so that recipients can compare manifests deterministically.
+Deployments that cannot supply a semantic version without loss of fidelity MUST omit suit-set-version and convey any human-facing numbering via text-current-version ({{text-current-version}}).
+Because suit-set-version is a machine-readable parameter for determining compatibility and because {{semver}} mandates that the build-number is ignored, build numbers MUST NOT be included.

 The composition of suit-set-version is the same as suit-parameter-version ({{suit-parameter-version}}).

-If a build number is desired, it SHOULD be included via text-current-version ({{text-current-version}}).
+If a build number is desired, the manifest author MAY include it via text-current-version ({{text-current-version}}).

 ## suit-coswid {#manifest-digest-coswid}

 A CoSWID can enable Software Bill of Materials use-cases.
 Tightly coupling update and attestation ensures that verification infrastructure always knows what software to expect on each device.

 suit-coswid is a member of the suit-manifest.
 It contains a Concise Software Identifier (CoSWID) as defined in {{RFC9393}}.
-This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient.
+This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient while preserving the manifest signature.
+Implementations that cannot support severable elements MAY include suit-coswid non-severably, but MUST ensure that Recipients can still process the manifest.

 suit-coswid typically requires no processing by the Recipient.
-However all Recipients MUST NOT fail if a suit-coswid is present.
+However, Recipients MUST NOT fail if a suit-coswid is present.

 suit-coswid is RECOMMENDED to implement and RECOMMENDED to include in manifests.

 ## suit-text-version-required {#text-version-required}

 suit-text-version-required is used to represent a version-based dependency on suit-parameter-version as described in {{suit-parameter-version}} and {{suit-condition-version}}.
-To describe a version dependency, a Manifest Author SHOULD populate the suit-text map with a SUIT_Component_Identifier key for the dependency component, and place in the corresponding map a suit-text-version-required key with a free text expression that is representative of the version constraints placed on the dependency.
-This text SHOULD be expressive enough that a device operator can be expected to understand the dependency.
+When a Manifest Author needs to communicate such a dependency to operators, the author SHOULD populate the suit-text map with a SUIT_Component_Identifier key for the dependency component, and place in the corresponding map a suit-text-version-required key with a free text expression that is representative of the version constraints placed on the dependency so that field personnel can validate compliance.
+Deployments that provide operator guidance exclusively through other channels MAY omit this field.
+This text SHOULD be expressive enough that a device operator can be expected to understand the dependency; predefined tokens MAY be used when supporting documentation ensures equivalent clarity.
 This is a free text field and there are no specific formatting rules.

 By way of example only, to express a dependency on a component "\['x', 'y'\]", where the version should be any v1.x later than v1.2.5, but not v2.0 or above, the author would add the following structure to the suit-text element.
 Note that this text is in cbor-diag notation.